 When should I seek medical care for amenorrhea?

 It is always appropriate to seek medical attention for amenorrhea.
 Amenorrhea that is not related to pregnancy or the menopausal transition (time when there has been no menstrual periods for 12 consecutive months and no other biological or physiological cause can be identified, and the female is at the end of her biologically-determined child bearing years) should be further investigated to rule out serious conditions that may result in amenorrhea.

 The diagnosis of amenorrhea requires a careful medical history to document the presence of amenorrhea as well as any other coexisting medical conditions that may be the cause of amenorrhea.
 A physical examination, including a pelvic examination is also performed.

 Depending upon the results of the history and physical examination further diagnostic tests may be ordered.
 Blood tests may be ordered to examine the levels of ovarian, pituitary, and thyroid hormones.
-These tests may include measurements of prolactin, follicle-stimulating hormone (FSA), estrogen, thyrotropin, dehydroepiandrosterone sulfate (DHEA-S), and testosterone.
+These tests may include measurements of prolactin, follicle-stimulating hormone (FSH), estrogen, thyrotropin, dehydroepiandrosterone sulfate (DHEA-S), and testosterone.
 For some individuals, a pregnancy test is the first test performed.

 Find out what women really need.